Matduro/portfolio-site/README.md

 *Generally you could make your reponsive design based on 300px+, 600px+, and 900px+ instead of focusing on specific devices.
 That may change if you have a specific target audience.*

 *Using absolute positioning is far more rigid and makes it difficult to write layouts that respond well to changing content.*

+*Have 2 media queries per section to deal with the layout*